derickgross/AI-rag/iterations.md

 - which LLM should we use?
 Continue with OpenAI via API, or use a reasonably sized model that can be hosted?
     - consider baseline for answering SWE questions.
 Better if there is a bigger difference in TruLens ratings between base and RAG implementations.
 - hosting: AWS, or something like Heroku?
 Probably AWS, as I've used it more recently
+- when to integrate with website?
+Sooner allows users to experience my work sooner, but later allows focus to remain on building core skills.
+Probably sooner, as part of the goal is to learn in public